ourcodingclub/ourcodingclub.github.io/_posts/2018-01-25-qualitative.md

 	theme_classic())
 ```

 Note that putting your entire ggplot code in brackets () creates the graph and then shows it in the plot viewer.
-If you don't have the brackets, you've only created the object.
-You would then have to call the object such that it will be displayed by just typing `barchart` after you've created the "barchart" object.
+If you don't have the brackets, you've only created the object, but haven't visualized it.
+You would then have to call the object such that it will be displayed by just typing `barplot` after you've created the "barplot" object.

 <center> <img src="{{ site.baseurl }}/img/stacked_bar_qual.png" alt="Img" style="width: 800px;"/> </center>